joaks1/PyMsBayes/doc/source/tutorials/background.rst

 With three population pairs, there are 4 other possible models of divergence (5 total possible models).
 Three of these models have two divergence-time parameters.
-We can assign population pair 1 to a second divergence-time parameter to get divergence model :math:`\divModel{2} = 211`, as shown in the divergence_model_211_ figure.
+We can assign population-pair 1 to a second divergence-time parameter to get divergence model :math:`\divModel{2} = 211`, as shown in the divergence_model_211_ figure.